 It is illegal for an employer to retaliate against a harassment claim

-Federal and state law prohibits employers and/or co-workers from retaliating against anyone who reports or files a sexual harassment claim.
-But just because retaliation is illegal doesn’t mean it never happens.
-The Equal Employment Opportunity Commission, however, dedicates a significant portion of its time and resources to combatting illegal retaliation from employers.
+Federal and state law prohibit employers and/or co-workers from retaliating against anyone who reports or files a sexual harassment claim.
+Though retaliation for reporting sexual harassment is illegal, it still happens.
+However, the Equal Employment Opportunity Commission dedicates a significant portion of its time and resources to combating illegal retaliation from employers.

 Even if a sexual harassment claim filed by an employee is “unsubstantiated” by the employer, the employer is still prohibited from taking any retaliatory action against the employee who brought the claim forward.
 Retaliation may take the form of a demotion, a dismissal, a title or position change, or a denial of promotion.
 Typically, any form of retaliation will be subtly veiled with a false pretense.
 For example, a company might terminate an employment on seemingly legitimate grounds, citing a violation of the company policies (such as unexcused tardiness).
 Even if these claims are valid, the apparent infraction might be accepted for other employees at the workplace, and therefore, a case for unlawful retaliation may be made.